mixxxdj/manual/source/chapters/user_interface.rst

 * **While paused at Cue point (Cue button lit):**

-  * Holding down the Cue button track plays from :term:`Cue point <cue>` as long as the button is pressed.
-After releasing the Cue button the track jumps back to Cue point and pauses again.
-You can continue playing by pressing play before releasing the Cue button.
+  * Holding down the Cue button plays the track from the :term:`Cue point <cue>`, as long as the button is pressed.
+After releasing the Cue button, the track jumps back to Cue point and pauses again.
+Continue playback by pressing the Play/Pause button before releasing the Cue button.

 * **While paused not at Cue point (Cue button flashing)**: